-SAVE THESE CHOCOLATE MINT DREAM BARS TO YOUR FAVORITE PINTEREST BOARD!
+SAVE THESE PUMPKIN CHOCOLATE CAKE TO YOUR FAVORITE PINTEREST BOARD!

 See, living in AZ you don’t need to think about heat and hot water and running out of things that provide those two luxuries.
 If you pay your bill, they just keep coming.
 In New England, yes if you pay your bill there, too those luxuries will be provided, but ONLY if you order them….which was what we neglected to do.

 Being away for 11 years we forgot that one needs to set up a regular delivery schedule with the fuel company for oil and propane for hot water.
 And unfortunately, because we were renters they said we needed to pay on delivery, so couldn’t schedule.
 GAH!!!